joelklabo/buddy/docs/wizard.md

 ## Notes
 - Uses masked prompts; secrets are not echoed.
-- Respects legacy config/search paths via CLI defaults, but wizard writes to the buddy path by default.
+- Writes to buddy paths by default; pass a custom path to override.
-- Add `--config` to `run` if you wrote to a custom path.
+- Same config search order as `buddy run` applies when you start the runner.
-- Future: will surface presets and mock transport option.
+- To bypass prereq checks when experimenting, re-run wizard and decline to continue if missing deps (or add them and rerun).